colinmichaellynch/Effect-of-Fungicide-on-Bees/README.md

   - The model with an interaction had the lowest AIC/BIC value
   - All effects were significant except for the main effect of temperature
   - Having pristine increases the time it takes for bees to return to the hive.
 Temperature alone has no effect, but higher temperatures results in longer foraging times for bees with pristine and shorter times without pristine.

+* In the following figure, A) shows the percentage of outgoing bees returning to the nest during a 3 hour period.
+Light blue shows the control group and dark blue shows the fungicide group.
+B) Shows the temperature at which the bees left the nest and whether or not they returned.
+C) If the bees returned, how long did it take for them to fly back at different starting temperatures.

 ![](/Images/Rplot01.png)